Louksi/Research-Article-Synthesis/report.md

 // critique
 // parler de la section 7 ethics et tout

+I find this model contributes well to Music Information Retrieval - MIR.
+It allows for a rhythm and timbre specification through an audio, which makes the prompting for synthetization easier and more precise.
+TRIA can perform in a zero-shot manner, which means there is no re-training needed when generating from a new rhythm or timbre prompt.
+The authors focused on the dualization of the spectrogram, so from the audio-prompted rhythms.
+This spectrogram dualizaion makes capturing rhythmic cues more accurate.
+From a drummer's point of view, I appreciate the effort the authors put in assessing audio quality.
+Compared to other models, I find TRIA more precise.
+The kick, snare and hi-hat placements are well determined by the model and correspond well to the original rhythm.
+The authors present here a real improvement from the reference model MelodyFlow.
+With respect to ISMIR's submission requirements, the participants are encouraged to add an optional Ethics Statement section.
+Here, O'Reilly et al. are adding a few words on ethics about the impact of generative music models and the payment of the evaluators who participated to the evaluation phase.
+The authors emphasize on the risks of generative AI for artists, stating that they are all both musicians and AI researchers.

 ## State of the Art - after publication

 // What has been done since the publication

+// FOLLOWING WORK FROM PATRICK OREILLY